Patrick Kennedy (director): Career

+Patrick Kennedy Theatre Machine

-Kennedy launched The Phenomenological Theatre on 14 January 2018.
-The Phenomenological Theatre creates impulsive, chimerical stage productions summoned from deep inside the unconscious which turbulently reverberate.
+Kennedy launched The Patrick Kennedy Theatre Machine on 14 January 2018.
+It creates impulsive, chimerical stage productions summoned from deep inside the unconscious which turbulently reverberate.
 It produces multi-layered, deeply complex theatre pieces which speak to the transcendental phenomenology of humanity.
-Under Patrick Kennedy's deeply idiosyncratic aesthetic direction, The Phenomenological Theatre incorporates vaudeville, philosophy, slapstick, dadaism, surrealism and limitless other divergent sources.
+Under Patrick Kennedy's deeply idiosyncratic aesthetic direction, The Patrick Kennedy Theatre Machine incorporates vaudeville, philosophy, slapstick, dadaism, surrealism and limitless other divergent sources.

-A statement from Patrick Kennedy said, "50 years after Richard Foreman founded his Ontological-Hysteric Theater, I thought it critical that we answer London's need for a new avant garde theatre company which continues Richard's work in the exploration of consciousness.
+A statement from Patrick Kennedy said, "50 years after Richard Foreman founded his Ontological-Hysteric Theater, I thought it critical that we answer the need for a new avant garde theatre company which continues Richard's work in the exploration of consciousness.
 This is especially important given the perilous social, economic and political times we live in."

+Sydney Fringe

+Kennedy was appointed as the Chief Executive of Sydney Fringe in July 2025.